n76/wifi_backend/README.md

 |:-------|:----:|:-------|
 0.1.0| |Initial version by n76
 0.6.0| |Configurable settings for data collection and use.
-Some improvements in performance 0.6.1| |Fixup Android Studio/Gradle build environment 0.17.0|21Aug2015|Increase location uncertainty if no position found.
+Some improvements in performance 0.6.1| |Fix up Android Studio/Gradle build environment 0.17.0|21Aug2015|Increase location uncertainty if no position found.
 0.9.9|16Jan2016|Thanks to @UnknownUntilNow, new UI, refactored code, import and export of WiFi AP location information, support for Marshmallow
 1.0.0|6Jan2016|Thanks to @pejakm, update Serbian translation 1.0.2|23Mar2016|Update for revised UnifiedNlp with aging of reports.
+1.1.0|5May2016|Change import/export format to comma separated value (CSV) format.

 License
 =======